Important Information- in one place

 - What will you have to pay us for our services?

-We charge an initial £3.00 non-refundable membership fee when you first join the Credit Union.
+We generally charge an initial £3.00 non-refundable membership fee when you first join the Credit Union.
 This covers the initial administration fees.
+IMPORTANT – at the start of the Covid-19 emergency the Board suspended this membership fee.
+This position will be reviewed in 2021.

 - Who regulates us?